FavourOgboi/Secondary-School-Student-Academic-Performance-Prediction/README.md

 ```
 ***
+## Prediction Model

+To predict future academic performance, we developed a predictive model leveraging machine learning techniques.
+Specifically, we utilized the **Decision Trees & Random Forest Classifier**.

+The model was split into training and testing datasets, allowing us to evaluate its accuracy and performance.
+After training, we tested the model's predictions against real-world student outcomes to assess its effectiveness in predicting future academic success.

+The Random Forest model was chosen for its high accuracy and capability to handle complex, non-linear relationships between variables.
+The predictions made by this model can help educators identify students who may need additional support or resources, as well as forecast academic outcomes based on different factors.

+This predictive approach enables us to move beyond descriptive analysis, providing actionable insights that can directly inform educational strategies and interventions with an accuracy of **70%**.

+***

 ## Web Application Deployment

 To present the insights and predictions from the model, we deployed a web application using **Netlify**.
 Users can access this application to view insights based on the data collected.
 To assess the app, you can visit the following link: [DataVerse Web Application](https://magical-starburst-aa756b.netlify.app).